A Banquet for Hungry Ghosts: Eight-Treasure Rice Pudding

-Television adaptation
+Television and film adaptation

 In October 2021, it was reported that 108 Media would be adapting the book into an animated television series with Tricia Lee as writer.
+No further development had been reported.

+In November 2025, it was announced that the book would be adapted into an animated anthology film instead of a show.
+Produced by Singaporean company Robot Playground Media, the film will have several different studios from other countries providing animation.

 Critical reception

 A Banquet for Hungry Ghosts has received good reviews from readers and other literary organizations such as Publishers Weekly, School Library Journal, Booklist, The Horn Book Magazine, and Kirkus Reviews.